-There are usually a number of different soil layers underneath a house.
+There are usually several different soil layers underneath a house.
 Foundation settlement can occur when one of these soil layers can't support the weight of the home.

-Your home is showing signs of damage related to foundation settlement.
+Your home is showing signs of damage related to the foundation settlement.

 How to Fix It: